PNG and Colombia

 Of course, there is no single answer and it's the question I dread as the second most difficult problem to solve after being thrown the "recommend a coffee to me" curve-ball.

-Depends upon the brew method and of course one's own palette - both issues that are prone to numerous variables in extraction and preferences.
+However, the best coffee often depends upon the brew method and of course one's own palette - both issues that are prone to numerous variables in extraction and preferences.

 For a moment, let's take a few assumptions and constrain the challenge by taking into consideration that criteria of bean selection must appeal to the "broad majority" of Australian coffee drinkers and then add one more constraint with beverages that are milk-based espresso.
 Who knows what the average coffee drinker really likes, or wants ?.